 Sure, having out-of-whack blood sugar raises your risk of diabetes.
 But did you know it can also raise your risk of cancer 24 percent by fueling the growth of abnormal cells?
 The great news: This is one risk factor that’s easy to control.

-Eating two cups of antioxidant-rich veggies daily is study-proven to cut your risk of blood-sugar woes 31 percent — or more.
-Make meeting that goal easy by keeping a dish of ready-to- eat carrot, celery, cucumber and red pepper sticks — plus cherry tomatoes and raw string beans — front and center in your refrigerator.
+Eating two cups of antioxidant-rich veggies daily has shown in studies to cut your risk of blood-sugar woes 31 percent or more.
+Make meeting that goal easy by keeping a dish of ready-to-eat carrot, celery, cucumber and red pepper sticks — plus cherry tomatoes and raw string beans — front and center in your refrigerator.
 People who tried this trick doubled their intake of those healthy sugar-steadying foods.
-“When you see something over and over again, it reprograms your brain so you start wanting that food,” explains Tom Kersting, Ph.D., author of Losing Weight When Diets Fail.
+“When you see something over and over again, it reprograms your brain so you start wanting that food,” explains Tom Kersting, PhD, author of Losing Weight When Diets Fail ($13.73, Amazon).

 Sneaking ½ cup of brown rice and the same amount of beans into your daily diet could more than double your fat loss, plus cut your chance of developing a risky sugar problem 23 percent or more, say researchers at the Centers for Disease Control and Prevention.
 Beans are chock-full of appetite-suppressing protein, and rice is packed with sugar-stabilizing fiber and B vitamins.

 Stock up on olive oil.